Department of Electrical and Computer Engineering

 Gateway Courses

 Students pursuing the B.S. degree in Electrical Engineering must successfully complete each of the following Gateway Courses with a grade of “C-” or better in no more than two attempts.
-A student who is unable to successfully complete these courses within two attempts, including dropping a course with a grade of “W” or taking an equivalent course at another institution, will be required to change his or her major.
+A student who is unable to successfully complete these courses within two attempts, including dropping a course with a grade of “W” or taking an equivalent course at another institution, will be required to change their major.

 EE 1322Introduction to Electrical and Computer Engineering

-MAT 1214Calculus I
+MAT 1213Calculus I

 Electrical Engineering Degree Requirements